gidoBOSSftw5731/go-chartjs/README.md

 Chartjs charts are defined purely in JSON, so this library is mostly structs and struct-tags that dictate how to marshal to JSON.
-None of the currently implemented parts are stringly-typed in this library so it can avoid many errors.
+None of the currently implemented parts are strongly-typed in this library so it can avoid many errors.

 The chartjs javascript/JSON api has a [lot of surface area](http://www.chartjs.org/docs/).
 Currently, only the options that I use are provided.
 More can and will be added as I need